Mudd Nick Foundation History

 The Mudd Nick Foundation is an all-volunteer organization, with only two part-time staff who liaise with school administrators and other youth leaders and coordinate Learning Experiences.
 Children participate in all Learning Experiences free of charge.
 See the Learning Experiences page to learn more about the activities the Foundation funds.

 The passion for positively impacting the lives of children in this region is burning brighter than ever in the hearts of the Board members, staff and volunteers associated with the Foundation, and this fire will keep the Foundation moving onwards and upwards.

 We thank all of our donors and volunteers for their generous and ongoing support!
 When you make a donation, please remember that the Mudd Nick Foundation has 501(c)(3) tax exempt status for your tax return purposes.

 Please consider joining us at our annual event and golf tournament and also making a donation to the Mudd Nick Foundation on behalf of the wonderful and deserving children in our community.
 Your contribution will make tangible and meaningful differences in their lives.

 With approximately 3,000 opportunities for children to participate in life expanding activities The Mudd Nick Foundation focuses on developing programs and experiences for children that complement, enhance, and broaden what they learn in the classroom.
 We direct our efforts and energies on delivering impactful, stimulating, fun and meaningful experiences.
 In close partnership with the North Tillamook County schools, we identify and fund opportunities to which local children would not otherwise have access.

-These programs focus on providing children:
+These learning experiences focus on providing children: